Arden-Feldt/StoreLocatorDataFormatter/README.md

 Run it!
 It should take a minute for the geolocater to run.

 ## Step 3.
 Upload storeLatLon.json to Shopify.
 Upload it under the assets tab.
 It should replace the current version.
-Make sure not to delete the comment at the top.
-If you do- the API key can be found in sections/map_with_store_locations.liquid.
+The API key can be found in sections/map_with_store_locations.liquid.